 Nail Salon Insurance Cost: Ranges + Calculator

-Nail salon operators pay an average of $91/month ($1,086/year) for a Business Owner's Policy (BOP) bundling GL + Commercial Property (Insureon 2024 median).
-GL-only runs $48/month ($579/year); add Professional Liability at $47/month ($567/year).
+Nail salon operators typically pay around $91/month ($1,086/year) for a Business Owner's Policy (BOP) bundling GL + Commercial Property (industry-typical 2024 median per personal-care market reporting).
+GL-only runs about $48/month ($579/year); add Professional Liability at roughly $47/month ($567/year).
 Nail salons fall under NCCI class 9586 (Beauty Parlor, Hair Styling Salon — includes nail care) for Workers Comp.

 Killer cost insight — chemical-service Pro Liab gap: Nail salons share NCCI 9586 with barber shops, but they carry a materially higher Professional Liability profile due to chemical-service claims.
 Common claim types: acrylic burns, chemical sensitivity reactions from gel polish, fungal/bacterial infections from inadequately sanitized tools, UV lamp burns, cuticle injuries.
 Standard GL covers slip-and-falls (premises exposure); Pro Liab covers chemical/service errors.
 Most nail-salon operators carry GL and discover the gap when a client files a chemical-injury claim that GL excludes.